SeabornGames/ModelHome/README.md

     If blank this will equal the default.
     This represents the height at the top of the door.

-- color
-    (black, red, green, blue, purple)
-    This represents the color of the wall within the SVG.

-- room_0, room_1
-    (name of the rooms the wall is between) read-only

-- x, y
+- length
-    (integer)
+    (float)
     read-only
-    This represents the X and Y location of the first character of the wall.

-- symbols
-    (characters)
-    read-only
-    This represents the wall as seen in the diagram file.
+    This is how long the wall is in feet.
-    Vertical walls will be rotated counter clockwise.

 Stairs: